potluckenergy/potluck_energy_frontend/README.md

 =======================

 ####How do I get started?
-* Download the .zip or fork the project
+* Download the .zip or clone the project
 * Install dependencies via ```npm```
 * Visit localhost:5000 in browser
 ```